SimonaBuzzi/SolubilityMixedSolvents/README.md

 ## Contents

 - **`SolProp_ML/`** — The SolProp-mix software tool used in this work.
 See the README inside that folder for installation instructions.
-- **`scripts_paper/`** — Python scripts for Chemprop and fastsolv, both extended to handle mixed-solvent systems, as employed in this work.
+- **`DirectML/`** — Python scripts for Chemprop and fastsolv, both extended to handle mixed-solvent systems, along with the training data.

 ## Citation